zhangzhefang-github/my-rag-app/README.md

 A simple Retrieval Augmented Generation (RAG) system built with FastAPI and Streamlit.
 It combines efficient semantic retrieval using Sentence Transformers and FAISS, **optional reranking** using Cross-Encoders, with pluggable Large Language Model (LLM) backends for answering questions based on your documents, featuring structured citations and multi-turn conversation history.

 **Current Status (Sprint 2 + Reranker):** Chunk-based retrieval with structured citations and **optional reranking** is implemented.
 The system chunks documents, indexes chunks, retrieves relevant chunks (with optional reranking), formats context for the LLM, and generates an answer with inline `[index]` markers and a separate list of `Citation` objects.
 The Streamlit UI correctly displays these citations and maintains conversation history.
+**Recent Debugging & Optimizations:** The system has recently undergone extensive debugging and optimization focusing on the RAG retrieval pipeline, embedding layer, reranker functionality, and Streamlit frontend error handling and user experience.

 ## Project Structure